 July 18, 2019

-Research: When Minorities Contribute, Group Members are More Likely to Listen
+Research: When Minorities Within a Group Contribute, Other Members are More Likely to Listen

 Tepper School research finds that to maximize benefits from group diversity, minority members must speak up.